mehuls45/Python-scripts/README.md

 - `backupToZip.py`     -  Copies an entire folder and its contents into a ZIP file whose filename increments

 - `imageFinder.py`     -  Copies all the images from a directory and stores them into a new folder.
 The script can also be made to copy pdf's, video's, songs, etc if specified the extension

+- `ResizeAndAddLogo.py` - Reduces all the images to dimensionally proportional sizes and adds a logo to the bottom-right corner of the images as a sign of trademark